-Sweet potato red lentil soup with a heart-warming blend of spices, one of the best Autumn soups that makes the transition from the hot summer to the cold days ahead.
-Light, but filling, this soup makes the perfect choice if you are looking for light Thanksgiving appetizers to ease the way to that Turkey roast everybody’s been waiting for.
-This soup will not disappoint; it’s healthy, nutritious, and super delicious.
+Spiced Sweet Potato Red Lentil Soup with a heart-warming blend of spices, one of the best Autumn soups that makes the transition from the hot summer to the cold days ahead.
+Light, but filling, this is healthy, nutritious, and super delicious.

 You know already what is my approach to home cooking: nothing too complicated, simple ingredients, good flavours, and no sharp spices that overpower the very taste of the food.
 There has to be a good balance though between all the ingredients.